DuronioLab/realign_nanopore/README.md

 ## Collect the results

-Depending on the number of reads, the script should complete within 30 minutes and generate several results (named after your reference file):
+Depending on the number of reads, the script should complete within 30 minutes and generate several results (named after your reference file).
+The output files are moved into the `results/` folder, but a compressed version of this folder is included:

-1. `results.tar.gz` contains all the results compressed into one file.
+1. `results.gz` contains all the results compressed into one file.
 ------
+Within the `results/` folder:

 2. `[reference]_consensus.fasta` is the called consensus sequence to be viewed in a plasmid editor against the reference sequence.
 3. `[reference]_reads.bam` contains the aligned reads for visualization in a program like IGV to examine any potential mutations.
 4. `[reference]_reads.bam.bai` indexed bam required for IGV visualization.